If you’re a marketer, you have to deal with (on average) 102,203 images and videos a year to keep on top of your game.

 Sharing files with your team or external partners can take time if you don’t have the right tools in place.

-A good DAM for marketing is designed to make life a little easier.
+Good digital asset management software is designed to make life a little easier.
 That’s why they’ll often have different sharing features to match the different ways you might want to share creative files.

-But sometimes marketers work with partners who need regular access to a large set of creative files.
+But sometimes marketers work with partners and external users who need regular access to a large set of creative files.
 Like many marketers in small teams, I work with a paid ad agency to manage our advertising.
 To do this effectively, they need different variations of ad graphics they can slot into their campaigns.

 Instead of sending over assets, I’ve created a Dash portal for our paid ad agency.
 This works like a mini Dash and gives Holly (our account manager) access to all the ad graphics we’ve created without her having to log into our Dash.
 She’s able to search and filter the 100+ assets in the portal and download them to the spec she needs for the campaigns.